Nahidzeinali-web/End-to-End_Pipeline_Project2/README.md

-# 🛡️ Network Security ML Pipeline
+# 🛡️ End-to-End ML Pipeline with ETL, FastAPI, MongoDB, Docker, and Model Training

 This project implements a complete machine learning pipeline for network security applications.
 It includes data ingestion, validation, transformation, model training, and deployment via a FastAPI web interface.
 The pipeline uses MongoDB for data storage and is containerized with Docker.